 The growth in the number of people who live and work in the area has increased demand for office space in Charleston according to research done by Marcus & Millichap, a California-based commercial real estate brokerage and research company.
 New business headquarters and centers are interested in renting office space in Charleston as a result of increased employment and population gains in the Lowcountry.

 Charleston Employment and Vacancy Rates

 Charleston increased total employment by 1.5 percent since last year with 5,200 new jobs created.
-“The unemployment rate has sat below 4 percent for 19 consecutive months, making it harder for employers to fill open positions,” according the Marcus & Millichap.
+“The unemployment rate has sat below 4 percent for 19 consecutive months, making it harder for employers to fill open positions,” according to Marcus & Millichap.

 “Vacancy in Charleston is tightest among the major South Carolina metros as companies move to and expand here.
-Population growth will also create a need for additional office space as businesses such as law, real estate and insurance firms grow,” the research shows.
+Population growth will also create a need for additional office space as businesses such as law, real estate, and insurance firms grow,” the research shows.

 The research finds that the office vacancy rate of 9.5 percent is greater than for other similarly sized cities in South Carolina, including Columbia and Greenville.
 The $25.16 asking rent is $7 to $9 higher than these two cities and is up 4.2 percent from last year.

 New Office Space in Charleston

 Construction has been completed on 584,600 square feet of office space in 2018, which is four times more office space completed the year before.
 An additional 600,000 square feet of office space is in the pipeline for completion in 2019.
 The largest project that is underway is a 172,000 square foot building for software firm Blackbaud on Daniel Island.